auth0/docs/articles/mfa/guides/configure-push.md

 ---
-description: Learn how to configure Guardian Multi-factor Authentication.
+description: Learn how to configure push notification using Guardian SDKs for multi-factor authentication.
 topics:
   - mfa
+  - guardian-sdk
-  - guardian
+  - push
 contentType:
   - how-to
 useCase:
-  - configure-guardian
+  - configure-push-notifications
 ---
-# Configure Guardian
+# Configure Push Notifications for MFA

-The Guardian functionality relies on vendor-specific push notification services which you need to configure.
+Use a custom app built using the Guardian SDKs for [iOS](/mfa/guides/guardian/guardian-ios-sdk) and [Android](/mfa/guides/guardian/guardian-android-sdk) that relies on vendor-specific push notification services.

 1. [Create an SNS Platform Application](https://console.aws.amazon.com/sns/v3/home?region=us-east-1#/mobile/push-notifications/platform-applications) using AWS Management console and note it’s ARN.